mrocklin/slides/scipy-2017.md

 <hr>

-### XArray users may want to stay with the original scheduler, unless you have a cluster
+### Array users may want to stay with the original scheduler, unless you have a cluster

 ### (which you probably do!)